Snapshot of the founder's background

 You're pretty sure that the GDPR applies to you, but not how much and if you're required to appoint a Data Protection Officer or an EU representative.

-You might be on your way out of the startup phase, looking to streamline internal processes (not least to prepare for a potential IPO or buy-out), a corporation unsure about the GDPR's territorial scope, in need of a privacy due diligence for M&As, or just wanting to know your current compliance status.
+Or a scale-up on your way out of the startup phase, struggling to streamline internal processes (not least to prepare for a potential IPO or buy-out), a corporation unsure about the GDPR's territorial scope, in need of a privacy due diligence for M&As, or just wanting to know your current compliance status.

-Or you might be another DPO looking for a discussion partner on complex issues (Schrems II, joint controllership etc.).
+You might be a fellow DPO or GDPR practitioner looking for a discussion partner on complex issues (Schrems II, joint controllership etc.) or specific data for your client's case as they're being audited by a supervisory authority.

-It's difficult to keep up with all the regulatory changes and you feel you lack overview (and control), want to get clear on what applies for your particular business and situation, and what is urgent and must-haves vs. nice-to-haves.
+😩 In any case - you're finding it difficult to keep up with all the regulatory changes and lack overview (and control), want to get clear on what applies for your particular situation, and what is urgent and must-haves vs. nice-to-haves.

-⏰ The one thing you do know, though, is that you cannot delay this any longer...
+One thing you do know, though, is that you cannot delay this any longer... ⏰

 How can we work together?